bschwartz10/weather-bot/README.md

 5. Run `foreman start` to start the server
 6. Invite your slack-bot to your desired group using the `/invite` command
 7. Type in any of the three commands listed in the overview section and receive the weather!

+### Discussion
+This app is organized into two main sections.
+1. Commands
+  - Holds the methods for the commands the app responds to
+2. Services
+  - Encompasses all the logic dealing with the DarkSky API

+I closely followed the organization structure that was utilized in the [slack-ruby-bot tutorial](https://github.com/slack-ruby/slack-ruby-bot/blob/master/TUTORIAL.md).
+I did my best to encapsulate the API logic by creating a DarkSkyService class.
+I then used the 'command' method given to me by SlackRubyBot::Commands::Base to preform the Real Time Messaging feature of the application.